Book design for the dummy of Swiss, Schweizer, Suisses, Svizzeri by visual researcher Alma Cecilia Suarez.

 As sedimentary layers, eight stories - one booklet each - overlap, in chronological order.
 Within them, a simple narration drives the viewer through places, portraits and relics that mix up.
 The book format valorises each content equally, all its elements merge in a visual historical novel.

-Sirio Perla soft cover with fabric on the spineIndigo printing on Munken Lynx 150gr 18x26 cm, 168 pages
+Sirio Perla soft cover with fabric on the spineIndigo printing on Munken Polar 150gr 18x26 cm, 168 pages